Mu Cephei

-Mu Cephei (Latinized from μ Cephei, abbreviated Mu Cep or μ Cep), officially named the Garnet Star, is a red supergiant star in the constellation Cepheus.
-It appears garnet red and is located at the edge of the IC 1396 nebula.
+Mu Cephei is a red supergiant or hypergiant star in the northern constellation Cepheus.
+It is officially named the Garnet Star; Mu Cephei is its Bayer designation, which is Latinized from μ Cephei and abbreviated Mu Cep or μ Cep.
+This star appears garnet red and is located at the edge of the IC 1396 nebula.
 It is a 4th magnitude star easily visible to the naked eye under good observing conditions.
 Since 1943, the spectrum of this star has served as a spectral standard by which other stars are classified.

-Mu Cephei is more than 100,000 times brighter than the Sun, with an absolute visual magnitude of −7.6.
-It is also one of the largest known stars with a radius around or over 1,000 times that of the Sun, and were it placed in the Sun's position, it would engulf the orbits of Mars and Jupiter.
+Mu Cephei is more than 100,000 times more luminous than the Sun, and has an absolute visual magnitude of −7.6.
+It is one of the largest known stars and also one of the most luminous and massive of its kind, with a radius around 760 times that of the Sun, and were it placed in the Sun's position, it would engulf the orbit of Mars and the asteroid belt.